andyfitz/url-template/README.md

 # Make from URL template

 This is a very dumb template that simply exposes a full-sized iframe url as a data object.
+The URL must be public and not have iframe detection/rejection.

 To use in Make.cm simply import this template and use the following in your API request: